zapier/resthooks/posts/profiles/how-wufoo-uses-rest-hooks.md

 title: How Wufoo Uses REST Hooks
-author: Timothy Sabat
+author: Interview with Timothy Sabat
 date: 2013-08-26
 comments: false

 ### [Home](/) > {{ title }}

-<div class="quote">"We were having trouble with people who were basically calling this API ... every minute or even every 30 seconds."</div>
+<div class="quote">We were having trouble with people who were basically calling this API ... every minute or even every 30 seconds.</div>

 <iframe width="560" height="315" src="//www.youtube.com/embed/Gg1qmDY2RBg?color=white&theme=light&rel=0" frameborder="0" allowfullscreen></iframe>

+## About Wufoo

+Wufoo's HTML form builder helps you create online web forms to power your contact forms, online surveys, event registrations, accept payments and more.

+## Case Study

 Wufoo, like many others, has been in the API space a long time.
 They implemented their original non-REST APIs in 2008 and added their modern REST API about 3 years ago.